 High turnover can cost millions.
 Reduce turnover by finding out what your employees think and how to make yourself the most attractive employer.

-Ephraim McDowell Health (EMH) saw an alarmingly high number of Associate leave within the first year of employment which largely contributed to turnover rates that exceeded industry averages.
+Ephraim McDowell Health (EMH) saw an alarmingly high number of employees leave which largely contributed to the exceedingly high costs to replace an employee.

-Using open-ended, Associate in control questions, respondents were able to define issues in their own words.
+Using open-ended, employee-in-control questions, respondents were able to define issues in their own words.
 Leader and department specific results were compared to EMH’s organizational benchmarks.

-- Work Institute implemented telephonic exit interviews to uncover the main reasons Associates were leaving the health system.
+- Work Institute implemented telephonic exit interviews to uncover the main reasons employees were leaving the health system.

-- Work Institute conducted quarterly current employee and onboarding interviews to understand Associates’ emerging concerns that impacted their intent to stay.
+- Work Institute conducted quarterly current employee and onboarding interviews to understand employees’ emerging concerns that impacted their intent to stay.

 - Annual cost savings of $942,480